 - Also Rook, of Jim Butcher's Codex Alera: the "will do anything to keep her daughter safe" variant.

 - Jaqen H'ghar of A Song of Ice and Fire, who helped Arya because she saved his life.
 This is initially just a case of Balancing Death's Books in accordance with his death-worshiping religion, but by the time of their parting he clearly bears her affection and even offers to take her under his wing.
 The Guild of the Faceless Men, despite being a society of assassins, is portrayed rather sympathetically overall.
 They strictly avoid collateral damage, adjust their price so that the poor can afford their services if they have a good enough reason, and provide painless euthanasia for anyone who requests it.

 - Inverted in Dean Koontz's book Watchers.
 The hitman Vince De Nasco believes he has a "Gift" that allows him to absorb the life energy of anyone he kills.
 This leads him to desire immortality and godhood, which is his reason for becoming a hitman.
 He loves killing young people, as their life energy is less tainted by the world, and his biggest dream is to kill a pregnant woman, to receive both her energy and the unborn child's.
 At one point he brutally tortures one of his targets before killing him upon learning the man is a habitual philanderer, and thus his life energy is too unclean.
 It really is all in his head.
 The main character guns him down at the end, the Hitman failing to demonstrate any Made of Iron abilities that one would think a literal power would allow him.

 - Hawk from Robert B. Parker's Spenser novels is erudite, thoughtful, and has standards of conduct.

-- It might not fit exactly, but the Assassins' Guild in Pratchett's Discworld series has high moral standards, which essential bans non-contract targets from being killed (the rule is fairly un-policable though, so a few do indulge in this).
-Interestingly, the Thieves' Guild follows close to the same moral standards for their line of work, reduce collateral damage as much as possible.
+- It might not fit exactly, but the Assassins' Guild in Pratchett's Discworld series has high moral standards, which essentially bans non-contract targets from being killed (the rule is fairly un-policeable though, so a few do indulge in this).
+Interestingly, the Thieves' Guild follows close to the same moral standards for their line of work, to reduce collateral damage as much as possible.